Exploring Gut, Nutrition, and Hepatic Health

 Session 3:

-Chronic Hepatopathies in Dogs and Cats: How can we be Better at Managing these Cases?
+Chronic Hepatopathies in Dogs: How can we be better at Managing this Case?

 Lecture Description: